cerebral/cerebral/docs/developer_guide/compute.md

 )
 ```

-Typically you get away with most things using Tags, but compute will help you with any other scenario where more "umph" is needed.
+Typically you can get away with most things using Tags, but compute will help you with any other scenarios where more "umph" is needed.

 ## Tutorial